 Becoming the leanest you can will have a positive impact not only on your body image and general fitness, but on your VO2 max too according a Scandinavian research study.

 So, back to your your beep test for the ADF, applying all the methods above that are relevant to your unique situation will increase your chances to pass your initial assessment and enrol onto your dream career.

-If you are ready to do everything you can to pass, feel free to get your 2 Week Trial and get ready to smash that BEEP TEST.
+If you are ready to do everything you can to pass, feel free to check out the training options here and get ready to smash that BEEP TEST.

 We work with some of the best service providers for ADF and Police applicants.